A guide to visiting Sevilla, Spain

 TOP TIPS:

-One of my favourite things to do when exploring a new city is to simply wander and see what I discover.
-Santa Cruz, known as the old Jewish Quarter, in Seville is the perfect place to get lost in, with its narrow winding streets, picturesque squares and array of patios all waiting to be discovered.
+One of my favourite things to do when exploring a new city is to simply wander aimlessly and see what I discover.
+Santa Cruz, known as the old Jewish Quarter of Seville, is the perfect place to wander and see what you find, with its narrow winding streets, picturesque squares and array of patios all waiting to be discovered.
 Enter across the courtyard from the exit of the Royal Alcazar and discover the archway that gives you a wonderful shot of the Giralda Tower in the distance.
 The Jewish Quarter is full of boutique shops and is the perfect place to treat yourself to a souvenir or two.
-Allow yourself an hour to explore this fascinating network of historical streets and see what you can find,
+Allow yourself an hour to explore this fascinating network of historical streets and see what you can find.

 Palace de Las Duenas

-With quite possibly the most beautiful façade I have ever seen, the Palace de Las Duenas is a place I almost didn’t visit.
+With quite possibly the most beautiful façade on a building I have ever seen, the Palace de Las Duenas is a place I almost didn’t visit.
 It was only after a free walking tour got cancelled and I found myself with some free time did I decide to go and I’m so glad I did.
-Home to the House of Alba, a prominent noble family, I was instantly hit by the spectacular florals that covered the front of this 15th century palace.
+Home to the House of Alba, a prominent noble family in the city, I was instantly hit by the spectacular florals that covered the front of this 15th century palace.
 An informative audio guide will lead you around the grounds before heading into the truly stunning interior courtyard, filled with towering palms, flowers and central fountain.
 The Palace has welcomed many dignitaries and celebrities, including Jackie Kennedy, Grace Kelly and Salavador Dali.

 Triana District